The Chain Bridge is just one of many captivating sights in Budapest. Image by Noppasin Wongchum from Getty Images Pro via Canva

 Vorosmarty Square Christmas Fair.
 Photo courtesy of Visit Hungary

-The Christmas Market in front of the Saint Stephens Basilica is the second most popular in Budapest.
-It is located less than a 10-minute walk from Vorosmarty Square.
-You will love the amazing ambiance with lights, ice skating, and many gourmet stalls.
+The Christmas Market in front of St. Stephen’s Basilica is the second most popular in Budapest.
+It is located within a 10-minute walk of Vorosmarty Square.
+You will love the amazing ambiance, complete with lights, ice skating and numerous gourmet food stalls.

 The Budapest Christmas Markets are open from November 20 to January 1.
-You can expect temperatures around 0-5 degrees Celsius with wind, so bring a jacket and hat.
+You can expect temperatures ranging from 0 to 5 degrees Celsius, accompanied by wind, so be sure to dress for the weather.

 As a bonus, check out some of Budapest’s skating rinks.
 Városliget Ice Skating Rink is a must-visit.